 Some of these also have a higher seating position and center of gravity to make it better off-road.
 Many of them also come with a high towing capacity like that of a pickup truck, but they feature the room to carry passengers like a large sedan or minivan.
 One of our best car buying tips is to do your research before investing in any sporty compact SUV and make sure it features enough room for you.

 In 2015, SUVs became the largest automotive segment in the world.
 Common names of an SUV include off-road vehicle, four-wheel drive, or four-by-four.
 Without further ado, it’s time to dig into our favorite sporty SUV options.

 Second Generation Subaru Forester 2.0XT (2004-2008)

-Leading the list of the best small sporty SUV list is the second generation Subaru Forester 2.0XT.
+Leading the list is the second generation Subaru Forester 2.0XT.
 This vehicle was in production from 2004 through 2008 and was originally introduced to the world at the 2002 Chicago Auto Show.

 During the years there were many fine-tuned improvements made over previous models.
 Between the lightweight aluminum hood, hydro-formed front sub-frame and perforated rails, Subaru continued to create a sportier SUV with each refinement.